Stephen Klineberg: Work

 Klineberg's work focuses on social change.
-Driven by the findings of the annual Kinder Institute Houston Area Survey, Klineberg has become an expert on Houston's diversity, arguing that it foreshadows the country's own demographic trajectory.
+Driven by the findings of the annual Kinder Houston Area Survey, Klineberg has become an expert on Houston's diversity, arguing that it foreshadows the country's own demographic trajectory.

 As the survey has expanded from Harris County to include neighboring Fort Bend County and Montgomery County, Klineberg has been frequently cited as claiming that Fort Bend County, to the west of Houston, is the most ethnically diverse county in the country.
 The survey's annual findings provide insight into the area's religion, economic outlook and attitudes toward a range of issues, including the death penalty, immigration and politics.

 Klineberg has become an expert on the Houston area, often cited in both local and national publications, including, The New York Times, The Atlantic Monthly and The Wall Street Journal as well as National Public Radio.

 Klineberg is co-author of The Present of Things Future: Explorations of Time in Human Experience.
-In 2020, he published Prophetic City: Houston on the Cusp of a Changing America, based on the findings from the Kinder Institute Houston Area Survey.
+In 2020, he published Prophetic City: Houston on the Cusp of a Changing America, based on the findings from the Kinder Houston Area Survey.